JonathanVrijsen/Comnet-Messenger/README.md

 <img alt="Server overview" src="https://github.com/JonathanVrijsen/Comnet-Messenger/blob/main/src/Images/GUI_ServerOverView.png" title="Server overview"/>

-Clicking on the button "Create new client" on the Main menu, generates a new client and displays a new client window.
+Clicking the button "Create new client" on the Main menu, generates a new client and displays a new client window.
 From this window, one can register new users and log into their account.

 <img alt="Login screen" src="https://github.com/JonathanVrijsen/Comnet-Messenger/blob/main/src/Images/GUI_LoginScreen.png" title="Login screen"/>